alex0112/wiki-yggdrasil/README.md

  :depth=>0}
 ```

-_Note: Any Yggdrasil object created with a depth of three or higher will likely take a few minutes to scrape the necessary information._
+_Note: Any Yggdrasil object created with a depth of three or higher will likely take a few minutes to scrape the necessary information.
+If you'd like to contribute to making this process faster, check out [this issue](https://github.com/alex0112/wiki-yggdrasil/issues/8)._

 ## Installation